Zingibain: Structure

 Zingibain was first purified and characterized with X-ray crystallography in 2000 by researchers at Boston University.

 The enzyme is 221 amino acids long and glycosylated with 2 N-linked oligosaccharide chains at Asn96 and Asn154.
 The polypeptide chain of zingibain folds into two polar domains of roughly equal size, divided by a central neutral cleft.
 The first domain contains alpha helices, and the second has antiparallel beta sheets.
 This separation of polar and non-polar regions facilitates protein-protein interactions between the enzyme and a large range of substrates.

 The active site of zingibain, located in the central cleft, is 5.5 Å deep and 9.5 Å long.
 The active site contains the catalytic triad of Cys25, His159, and Asn175, which both cooperatively enable acid/base catalysis.

 Zingibain exhibits binding specificity to peptide substrates with proline in the P2 position.
 The S2 subsite of zingibain contains the amino acid chain Trp67-Met68-Asn69-Thr133-Ala157, which makes the site too compact to accommodate larger hydrophobic aromatic substrate residues favored by other enzymes in the papain family.
 Proline, however, is stabilized by multiple non-covalent interactions with this region.

 The enzyme structure is stabilized by hydrogen bonds, as well as crosslinking sulfide bonds between three pairs of cysteine residues (Cys22-Cys63, Cys56-Cys95, and Cys153-Cys200), analogous to many other papains.

 While the enzyme exists as a monomer in solution, crystallized zingibain forms tetramers, or dimers of dimers, linked by glycosylation chains on each subunit.
 Zingibain exhibits complex-type N-linked oligosaccharide chains at two residues.
-Chains are between 5-13 glycosyl units long, and composed of N-acetylglucosamine, fucose, mannose, and xylose.
+Chains are between 5 and 13 glycosyl units long, and composed of N-acetylglucosamine, fucose, mannose, and xylose.
 Zingibain sugar sequences are almost identical to oligosaccharides seen in lectins from Japanese pagoda tree seeds, laccase a from sycamore cells, and S-glycoproteins from Brassica campestris.